mjo22/cryojax/README.md

 image = ifft(model(params))
 ```

 Alternative noise models are supported.
 For example, `EmpiricalNoise` stores an empirical covariance matrix. `LorenzianNoise` is a toy model for generating correlated noise.
 Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses the scattering and optics model.
+In general, `jax-2dtm` is designed to be very extensible and new scattering, optics, and noise model can easily be implemented.

 ## Features